Shared Biology Across Disorders

 Platform Investigators: Evdokia Anagnostou, Jason Lerch, Peter Szatmari

 The causes of neurodevelopmental disorders are highly diverse.
-No single genetic or environmental factors accounts for more than a few percent of cases.
+No single genetic or environmental factors account for more than a few percents of cases.
 In fact, many cases are attributed to a collection of factors.
 In mouse models, we can look at the impact of specific genetic changes, environmental manipulations and their interaction within well-controlled experiments.
 We can also look at this collection of models as reflecting the mix of neurodevelopmental disorder biologies seen in the clinic.
 Behavioural and brain imaging data can produce large amounts of data on these factors and their interactions.
 A unique feature of this platform is that we can run parallel animal clinical trials alongside human clinical trials.
 We can test research questions that come up during clinical trials in real-time.
 It can also help us to understand why a certain subgroup might be responding better to a given treatment.
 Thus, research conducted in mouse models can help in understanding the biology of neurodevelopmental disorders.
 It also adds to the rigour and success of clinical trials.

 Platform Leads: Jason Lerch, Jane Foster

 Platform Investigators: Mark Henkelman, Mark Palmert, Karun Singh, Nathalie Berube, James Eubanks